Earthquakes on May 8, 2026

 1.5 km---AutoUSGS →

-Seismographs logged a magnitude 2.3 earthquake 3 km WNW of Anderson Springs, CA with origin time 21:50 UTC on May 8, 2026.
+A magnitude 2.3 earthquake was recorded 3 km WNW of Anderson Springs, CA on May 8, 2026 at 21:50 UTC.
 In the 72 hours after this event, the USGS recorded 3 smaller earthquakes within 20 km, consistent with an ongoing aftershock sequence rooted here.
 At a depth of just 1.5 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-The epicenter is at 38.787°, -122.722°.
+Coordinates: 38.787°, -122.722°.
 The automatic solution is preliminary and may be refined as additional station data arrives.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-08